pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumiup-ci-cd-assistant-all-plans/index.md

 Pulumi's CI/CD Assistant helps you bring your infrastructure under version control and create a continuous integration and delivery pipeline that deploys changes to your cloud applications and infrastructure whenever you make a change in source control.
 Using CI/CD secures your production delivery while ensuring that every deployment is expressed in a committed Pulumi program and quickly reflected in your deployed infrastructure.
 With the CI/CD Assistant, it's easier than ever before to set up version control and a CI/CD pipeline for your favorite CI/CD system, even if you're new to CI/CD workflows.

-Since its launch late last year, the CI/CD Assistant has been available to organizations using the Team Pro and Enterprise offerings; today at PulumiUP, we announced that it's now also available to all teams, including Team Starter organizations.
+Since its launch late last year, the CI/CD Assistant has been available to organizations using the Team and Enterprise offerings; today at PulumiUP, we announced that it's now also available to all teams, including Team organizations.
 Get started with the CI/CD Assistant on any stack's settings page, or [learn more in the docs]({{< relref "/docs/intro/console/ci-cd-integration-assistant" >}}).

 <!-- more -->